 Protecting your memories is an investment, but it doesn’t have to break the bank.
 The primary cost will likely be your storage hardware.
 For example, you can find a reliable 8TB external hard drive for around $160, which is usually more than enough space for a family’s entire collection of photos and videos.
 It’s a good rule of thumb to get a drive that’s at least two or three times the size of your computer’s hard drive.
 If you opt for cloud storage, you’ll typically pay a monthly or annual subscription fee that varies based on how much space you need.

-Create Your Personal Backup Strategy
+How to Create Your Personal Backup Strategy

 Now that you understand the building blocks of a solid backup plan, it’s time to create one that fits your life.
 Think of this as your personal safety net for all those irreplaceable memories.
 A good strategy isn’t complicated—it’s just a clear, simple plan you can stick to.
 The goal is to make protecting your files a routine habit, not a stressful chore.
 By setting up a system, organizing your files, and scheduling regular check-ins, you can feel confident that your digital legacy is safe for years to come.
 Let’s walk through how to build your own personal backup strategy, step by step.

-Set Up Your Backup System
+Step 1: Set Up Your Backup System

 The best way to start is with a proven method like the 3-2-1 backup strategy.
 It’s a simple and effective way to keep your digital information safe and is considered a best practice by data professionals.
 The rule is easy to remember: keep at least three copies of your data, store them on two different types of media (like an external hard drive and the cloud), and keep one of those copies off-site.
 For example, your original digitized home movies are copy one.
 A backup on an external hard drive at home is copy two.
 A third copy stored in the cloud is your off-site copy three.
 This redundancy ensures that even if one or two copies are lost to theft, fire, or hardware failure, you still have a way to recover your precious files.

-Organize Your Files for Easy Access
+Step 2: Organize Your Files for Easy Recovery

 A backup system works best when you know exactly what you’re saving.
 Before you start copying files, take a moment to decide what’s most important.
 This will likely include your newly digitized home movies and family photos, but don’t forget other important documents, creative projects, or even your computer’s “Downloads” folder.
 Create a simple folder structure that makes sense to you, like organizing by year, event, or person.
 For example, you could have a main "Photos" folder with subfolders for "2023," "2024," and so on.
 A little organization upfront makes finding a specific memory much easier later and ensures you’re not backing up unnecessary clutter.

-Create a Regular Maintenance Schedule
+Step 3: Create a Simple Maintenance Schedule

 Your backup system isn't something you can set and forget forever.
 It needs occasional check-ins to make sure it's still working correctly.
 A crucial step that many people miss is testing the backups.
 You can't fully trust a backup until you've tried to restore a file from it.
 Once a quarter, or even twice a year, pick a random file from your backup and try to open it.
 This quick test helps you find and fix any problems before you actually need to recover something important.
 Set a recurring reminder on your calendar to run your backups and perform these spot-checks.
 It’s a small time investment that provides huge peace of mind.

-Plan for a Smooth Recovery
+Step 4: Plan Ahead for a Smooth Recovery

 The whole point of having backups is being able to use them when something goes wrong.
 Think through what you would do if you accidentally deleted a file or your computer crashed.
 Your recovery plan should be straightforward: first, try to restore the file from your local backup, like your external hard drive.
 It’s the quickest and easiest option.
 If that backup is unavailable or corrupted for some reason, you can then turn to your off-site copy in the cloud.
 Knowing these steps in advance removes the panic from a stressful situation and turns it into a manageable task.